 By Anne Thompson | Thompson on Hollywood October 7, 2014 at 1:45PM

-This serious actor is only 26, so there's a lot more to look forward to.
+This serious actor is only 27, so there's a lot more to look forward to.
 His CAA agent Tracy Brennan, who also reps Aaron Eckhart, was so impressed by Teller on the set of "Rabbit Hole," his first feature, that she immediately signed him.

 He grew up in a family of music lovers and plays piano, guitar, saxophone and rock drums, and discovered acting in high school and went on to study theater at NYU.
 So he had some musical training going into "Whiplash," but he says he did get blisters on his fingers as he prepared to do some serious on-screen jazz drumming.
 (His director Damien Chazelle added fake blood during filming.)